coreinfrastructure/best-practices-badge/docs/TSC.md

 We note employers because we want to ensure that no single organization controls this project.

-The "@" indicates the GitHub id.
+The initial "@" indicates the GitHub id.

+TSC members do not necessarily have admin access to the production web application, but they may.

 See [governance](governance.md) for more information.